Broadening Opportunity through the Arts and the Environment

 North Carolina crafts.

-Phase two of this project will expand the system of craft trails, train new initiative partners and will market the trails to regional audiences and beyond.
+Phase two of this project will expand the system of craft trails, train new initiative partners and market the trails to regional audiences and beyond.
 The regional tourism effort is being undertaken by a network of engaged partners and with an approach that is responsive to both the needs of the local craft community and the desires of visitors.